 "The days are coming."
 How's that for an attention-grabbing declaration?
 That's the way today's text from Jeremiah begins.
 Something to wake you up and stir your interest.
 It's a good example of how words have power.
 The power to alert you.
 The power to convert you.
 The power to change you.
 The power to motivate you.
+The power to move you.
 The power to make you.